isomerpages/np-infosite/_notebook/Download Notebook eBrochure.md

 variant: tiptap
 description: ""
 ---
-<p><strong>Notice: Dear Freshmen, the updated models for purchase will be released in early Mar 2025.
+<p><strong>Notice: Dear Freshmen, the updated models for purchase will be released in Mar 2025.
 Please return to this page at a later time.</strong>
 </p>
 <div class="isomer-card-grid">
 <div class="isomer-card">